peterphalen/cloud-to-butt/README.md

 ![](logo.png)

 Chrome extension that replaces words/phrases that are predictably used to dehumanize people with different words/phrases that are more humanizing.
-The goal is to provide real-time translations that maximize both [doxastic](https://en.wikipedia.org/wiki/Doxastic_logic) and [semantic](https://en.wikipedia.org/wiki/Semantic_theory_of_truth) validity.
+The goal is to provide real-time translations that maximize both [doxastic](https://en.wikipedia.org/wiki/Doxastic_logic) and [semantic](https://en.wikipedia.org/wiki/Semantic_theory_of_truth#Tarski.27s_theory) validity.

 ### Decode the American language!
 - Illegals -> humans
 - Illegal alien -> human trying to build a better life
-- "Dangerous thug" -> black person who I am afraid of
+- Dangerous thug -> black person who I am afraid of
-- "Organized thugs" -> organized black people
+- Organized thugs -> organized black people

 ### Screenshots
 #### dehumanized